TimGass/portableAtomCompilerWin/readme.md

 # Mobile Atom with C++ Gnu compile for Windows

 This is the scripts and packages I am using.
-However, AtomPortable.exe must be downloaded and installed and MinGW-w64 for 32 bit and LLVM need to be installed and put in the Atom folder as well as compile.bat.
+However, AtomPortable.exe, found at https://sourceforge.net/projects/atomportable/ , must be downloaded and installed and MinGW-w64 for 32 bit and LLVM need to be installed and put in the Atom folder as well as compile.bat.
 Terminal in Atom should use compile.bat and pass folder and filename to perform compilation.
 This should give